jxhnthan/john/_posts/2023-03-29-webscraping.markdown

 For this example, we will be using R. Typically, both [R][1] and [Python][2] works well.

-## Let's jump straight into the code
+## Let's jump straight into the code:

 Start by loading the libraries that we will be using.